Adult learning program staff

 Cheryl is excited to join ALP!
 She holds a B.S., Human Development and a M.S., Policy Analysis and Management.
 Her previous experience includes serving as a teacher, curriculum writing, co-authoring publications about cultural competency, and consulting.
 In addition, she enjoys taking professional development in education so that she can stay abreast of best practices in the field.
 Cheryl has a passion for learning and looks forward to using her background to serve ALP.

-Lourdes has worked for ALP for 10 years.
-She has held several positions at ALP.
-Her passion is helping the community-at-large.
+Lourdes has worked for ALP for more than 10 years and has held several positions.
+She is passionate about helping the community-at-large.
 Lourdes lives in the Jamaica Plain community and is aware of the needs of the residents.
 Lourdes has twenty plus years of coaching, counseling, job development, and college and career advising.
 In addition to English, Lourdes speaks Spanish.

 Phone: (857) 342-2291